morendav/MonteCarlo_Simulator/README.md

 What is a monte carlo simulation?
-  * The process of generating indepednent, random draws from a specificed probablistic model more tbd
+  * The process of generating indepednent, random draws from a specificed probablistic model .....